 It may be helpful to review what the SpiderOak ONE application has to do when it uploads a file, and what resource usage can be expected during each step:

 - Copies the file to temporary space on your hard disk.
 If the file is so big that copying it takes up most of your hard disk's free space, then other things that rely on abundant free hard disk space may be slowed down.
 If the file is particularly big, you may want to reconsider using SpiderOak to back it up.
 Alternatively, freeing up more space on your hard disk is the best solution.

 - Encrypts its temporary copy of the file.
 Encryption is processor intensive, and indeed has to be in order to make it difficult for the bad guys to crack.
 It is expected to see high processor use, rising processor temperature, and increased power consumption during this step.
 This has particular implications when running on battery power.
 How long this takes depends on the size of the files being encrypted.
 SpiderOak is supposed to gracefully cede processor use to whatever else that needs it, so this step is not supposed to slow down your computer or interfere with your normal work.

 - Uploads the encrypted data blocks that were derived from the copied file.
 When finished, the copy is deleted to free up your hard disk's space and SpiderOak moves on to the next batch of files to upload, if any.
 This step should not consume computer resources or slow your computer down, but will of course use your network connection.
 SpiderOak is supposed to leave a little network bandwidth for other purposes so you can get your work done.
-If you wish you can manually cap SpiderOak's bandwidth or you can manually pause and resume uploads.
+If you wish you can manually cap SpiderOak's bandwidth at Preferences - Network or you can manually pause and resume uploads.
 Doing so will not discard SpiderOak's work in progress.